at Chesterfield Royal Hospital

 At CRH there are a variety of students that will be present on clinical placements, with differing backgrounds, professions, levels of experience and universities.
 It is the responsibility of each student to evidence their achievement during placement.
 We would encourage, if beneficial for your learning, getting alongside other more-experienced students for a period of time.
 Doing so will add to your learning and will also develop the teaching skills of others.

-The Practice Learning Facilitators are based within the CPL team and will be introduced to you during your Trust induction.
+The Practice Learning Facilitators and Learning Facilitators are based within the CPL team and will be introduced to you during your Trust induction.
 Their responsibilities are to support staff and students during placements.
 They keep in direct contact with the ward LEMs and act as a liaison between CRH and the universities.
 The PLFs deliver the PS and PA training to staff and will deliver some of the clinical skills training to students (e.g. BM training, medicines administration, MYEPAD).
 If you have any questions, concerns, feedback or worries, do not hesitate to come and speak with any of them - the team operates during office hours but this can be flexible to your circumstances if needed.